ddanssaert/cgml-specification/README.md

 - `exists: [path_expr]` — does the provided path yield a result.
 - `distinct: [list_expr]` — deduplicate items by identity or value.
 Engines MUST support this operator for lists of scalars and objects.
 - `group_by: [list_expr, key_expr]` — group items by key_expr (returns a map/grouped array).
 The key_expr is evaluated in the context of each item.

+> **Explicit list construction required:** For ALL aggregation, grouping, or multi-operand list operations, you MUST use the `list:` operator (even if there are only two elements).

 Examples:
 ```yaml